Do Indoor Cats Get Depressed?

 Every cat owner knows the joy of being in the presence of a truly happy, serene cat.
 There is a lot of comfort and satisfaction gained from just being in the presence of our magical, majestic felines.
-We also know that a cat’s trust and love is hard-earned, never automatic, and once given, you feel very privileged.
+We also know that a cat’s trust and love are hard-earned, never automatic, and once given, you feel very privileged.

-Are Cats Kept Indoor More Prone to Depression?
+Are Indoor Cats More Prone to Depression?

 Similarly, Liz Bergstom from the Humane Society of The United States, an organisation dedicated to the respectful and humane treatment of animals, explicitly states that its a myth that indoor cats are more depressed, and that cat owners need to focus on more important aspects of their cat’s care such as playing with them, providing them with stimulating toys and ensuring they have opportunities to climb and run and stay physically active.